|

 - Residential Property can be shared.
 A private agreement can be written for joint tenants or tenants in common.
 This is common for single family homes that have been 'unofficially' subdivided.
 Co-ops are shared ownership with the same rights and obligations as condos, but without individual titles for each unit.
 All are owned by a corporation, itself jointly owned, and tenancy rights exist as a lease attached to the share ownership in the corporation.
 Fractional ownerships have more complicated legal properties.

-- Limited Partnership Units with a group of investors which may be either private or public.
+- Limited Partnership Units with a group of investors may be either private or public.
 They may invest in bare land, or development projects, etc. There is usually a foreseeable end date.

 - Time Shares sell occupancy rights for only a limited period of time each year.
 You may remain exposed to common costs without participating in possible upside appreciation of the property in total.